 The terminal elimination half-life of clonidine has been found to range from 5 to 25.5 hours.
 It can be prolonged in patients with severely impaired renal function up to 41 hours.

-About 70% of the dose administered is excreted with the urine mainly in form of the unchanged parent drug (40-60% of the dose).
+About 70% of the dose administered is excreted with the urine mainly in the form of unchanged parent drug (40-60% of the dose).
 The main metabolite p-hydroxy-clonidine is pharmacologically inactive.
 Approximately 20% of the total amount is excreted with the faeces.
-There is no definitive data about food or race effects on the pharmacokinetics of clonidine.
+The pharmacokinetics of clonidine is not influenced by food nor by the race of the patient.

 The antihypertensive effect is reached at plasma concentrations between about 0.2 and 2.0 ng/ml in patients with normal renal function.
 The hypotensive effect is attenuated or decreases with plasma concentrations above 2.0 ng/ml.